-- Incorporate street trees into Council's asset protection program to enable a bond system to be collected to protect public trees during development activities. - Continue to action the Canopy Tree Local Law to provide protection to private trees that meet the defined threshold. - Implement a proactive audit, inspection and maintenance program for all Park, Car Park and Council Building trees. - Continue to apply amenity tree valuations to all third-party Council tree removals and reinvest this back into urban forest initiatives, such as replacement plantings to offset the loss of tree canopy at suitable locations across the municipality. - Continue to undertake the Glen Eira community planting week to increase biodiversity within our parks and reserves as well as inform the community on the importance of the urban forest. - \$550k has been allocated within Council's capital budget for Urban Forest Strategy Implementation programs such as innovative in-street, carpark and activity centres.
-This will be accomplished by using engineered tree pits that will support both the trees and the surrounding hard surfaces. - Review data that has been collected as part of a partnership with State Government to provide an updated measure of Glen Eira's canopy cover.
+- Incorporate street trees into Council's asset protection program to enable a bond system to protect public trees during development activities. - Continue to action the Canopy Tree Local Law to provide protection to private trees that meet the defined threshold. - Implement a proactive audit, inspection and maintenance program for all park, car park and Council building trees. - Continue to apply amenity tree valuations to all third-party Council tree removals and reinvest this back into urban forest initiatives, such as replacement plantings to offset the loss of tree canopy at suitable locations across the municipality. - Continue to undertake the Glen Eira community planting week to increase biodiversity within our parks and reserves as well as inform the community on the importance of the urban forest. - \$550,000 has been allocated within Council's capital budget for Urban Forest Strategy implementation programs such as innovative in-street, carpark and activity centres.
+This will be accomplished by using engineered tree pits that will support both the trees and the surrounding hard surfaces. - Review data that has been collected as part of a partnership with the Victorian Government to provide an updated measure of Glen Eira's canopy cover.
 This data will also be utilised to identify areas of low canopy cover that we can then target for increased canopy tree planting. - Continued active engagement and promotion of Urban Forest Strategy activities to the community.